Lokad/CashDB/ReadMe.md

 would otherwise be much more difficult if the data was mutable.
 * It vastly reduces the surface-attack area of the micro-service itself.
-An attacker could still [brick](https://en.wikipedia.org/wiki/Brick_(electronics)) a Terab instance, but not rewrite the past, not through the API itself (*).
+An attacker could still [brick](https://en.wikipedia.org/wiki/Brick_(electronics)) a CashDB instance, but not rewrite the past, not through the API itself (*).

 (*) With sufficient system privilege, all hacks remain possible; however, a defense in-depth design not only complicate the hack, but also makes it vastly